SamanthaCui/abc-student-repo/projects/bug-project/README.md

 Well, you're in "luck"!<br/>
 Try and do that with this Chrome extension. :P

-BTW: Try and see what happens if you click the mouse.
+BTW: Guess what happens if you click the mouse :D